New

 Dejan’s Piano Masterclass in Amsterdam on 7 December 2025

-Dejan’s own composition “S.C.H.E.rzo” for orchestra in Hungary & Croatia
+Dejan’s own composition “S.C.H.E.rzo” for orchestra in Canada, Hungary and Croatia

 Rachmaninov: Moment Musicaux op.
 16, No. 1: Andantino (excerpt)